Dev-Ops-Mgmt/HooverAI/README.md

 The third  through N pairs of x,y coordinates are known patches which need to be cleaned.
 The last line is driving instructions with N for go north, S for go south, E for go East and W for go West.

-The program can be ran by downloading the files and compiling them in any IDE or with javac.
+The program can be executed by downloading the files and compiling them in any IDE or with javac.
 HooverAI was written using Java 1.8.

-Program can be run from command line using: java ext.tools.com.hooverai.HooverAI
+Program can be executed from command line using: <b>java ext.tools.com.hooverai.HooverAI</b>

 Note the input.txt file is expected at the same location as the HooverAI.class.
 If no input.txt file is found the program defaults to the input shown above as a sample.